Amged-Salem/Customer-Segmentation-Analysis/README.md

 How to Use
 Database: Make sure the dataset sales_data_sample is imported into a database accessible via SQL.
-Run the Queries: You can run each section of the SQL script individually to analyze the data by the respective dimensions.
+Run the Queries: Run each section of the SQL script individually to analyze the data by the respective dimensions.
 RFM Analysis: Expand on the existing queries to calculate Recency, Frequency, and Monetary values for each customer.
 Visualizations: The script provides several useful grouping operations that can be visualized using BI tools like Power BI or Tableau for better insight.
 Future Improvements